 Monitoring Your vSAN via ControlUp

-A new feature that was introduced with ControlUp v7.3 is the vSAN (virtual SAN) storage integration.
-You can add and monitor each host in a vSAN cluster which is shown as a single vSAN datastore in the Real-Time Console.
-In this article, we provide you with all information you need to start monitoring your vSAN environment.
+You can use the vSAN (virtual SAN) storage integration feature to add and monitor each host in a vSAN cluster, which is shown as a single vSAN datastore in the Real-Time DX Console.
+In the following article, we provide you with all information you need to start monitoring your vSAN environment.

-You can access your vSAN environment from the Real-Time Console.
+You can access your vSAN environment from the Real-Time DX Console.

 If you want to focus on a specific datastore, click on Clusters and select the relevant vSAN cluster.

-When you select a vSAN cluster, more information on that cluster is displayed as shown below.
+When you select a vSAN cluster, more information on that cluster is displayed.

 Prerequisites

 We recommend that you use a dedicated data collector for your Hypervisor connection which increases the stability and performance of the ControlUp data collection from your Hypervisor.
 You can also your console or monitor machine, but this might have a negative impact on performance.
-How to set up and configure a data collector is described here
+To learn how to set up and configure a data collector, see here

 ESA Not Supported